 Step 1: Plan!

-This may seem obvious, but a successful cinemagraph needs to be well thought out.
+That image above?
+That's a little sneak-peak at what you're after.
+Now this may seem obvious, but a successful cinemagraph needs to be well thought out.
 If you want to create a cinemagraph that really captivates and mesmerizes your audience, you need to be sure you have a plan in place before you begin.

 Consider your subject.
 Who or what is it?
 What action is taking place in the video?
 Which parts will move, and which will remain still?